smh-hosseiny/CTtrack/README.md

 <!-- ABOUT THE PROJECT -->
 ## Approach

-We introduce a transformer-based framework for fiber orientation distribution function (fODF) estimation and automatic fiber tractography.
-A CNN+transformer model is proposed to estimate fODFs using diffusion values in a local block around each voxel
+We introduce a Convoulutional + Transformer-based framework for fiber orientation distribution function (fODF) estimation and automatic fiber tractography.
+The proposed model estimates fODFs using diffusion values in a local block around each voxel, taking into account the spatial information in the area.